raspberrypilearning/weather-station-guide/manual-setup.md

 ## Manual installation

 1. Start with a fresh install of the latest version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
-You can either use the full Desktop version, on the slimmer 'lite' version.
-The latter requires that all work is performed on the command line.
+You can either use the full Desktop version, or the slimmer 'lite' version.

 1. When booting for the first time, you will be presented with the desktop (or a login prompt if you're using the 'lite' version).